okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 Include the following parameters:

 * `scope`: Include the scopes that allow you to perform the actions on the endpoint that you want to access.
-The scopes requested for the access token must already be in the [application's grants collection](#grant-allowed-scopes).
+The scopes requested for the access token must already be in the service app grant collection.
 See [Scopes and supported endpoints](/docs/guides/implement-oauth-for-okta/main/#scopes-and-supported-endpoints).

     In this example, we only request access for one scope.
 When you request an access token for multiple scopes, the format for the scope value looks like this: `scope=okta.users.read okta.apps.read`